ohookins/sinagios/README.markdown

 Operations
 ----------

+All structured output is in JSON.

 You can perform basically three operations:

- - GET /v1/downtime (lists hosts and all current downtime IDs)
+ * List hosts and all current downtime IDs
+  - GET /v1/downtime

- - DELETE /v1/downtime/:name (deletes all downtime for a host)
+ * Delete all downtime for a host
+  - DELETE /v1/downtime/:name

- - POST /v1/downtime/:name (will be used to schedule downtime for a host and its services)
+ * Schedule downtime for a host and all its services
+  - POST /v1/downtime/:name
+  - Params:
+   - duration (downtime window expressed in whole seconds)
+   - author (name of downtime author, matching [^a-zA-Z0-9\-\.#\s])
+   - comment (a comment for the downtime, matching [^a-zA-Z0-9\-\.#\s])
+  - All parameters are required.

 As you can see, the API is versioned in case of future interface changes.